 The Python environment enables access to a wide variety of packages to support the development and analysis of NetLogo models.
 As an example, this subsection uses the SALib Python library (Herman & Usher, 2017) for a Sobol global sensitivity analysis on the Wolf Sheep Predation model.
-The SALib library can be applied to extend the functionality of NetLogo’s native BehaviorSpace tool, with sampling and analysis modules for techniques including Sobol indices, Morris elementary effects, and Fourier amplitude sensitivity testing.
+The SALib library can be applied to extend the functionality of NetLogo’s native BehaviorSpace tool, with sampling and analysis modules for techniques including Sobol indices, Morris elementary effects, and Fourier amplitude sensitivity testing <refs needed>.

-SALib relies on a problem definition dictionary which contains the number of input parameters to sample, their names (which should here correspond to a NetLogo global variable), and the sampling bounds:
+SALib relies on a problem definition dictionary (i.e., a key value map), which contains the number of input parameters to sample, their names (which should here correspond to a NetLogo global variable), and the sampling bounds:

 problem = {